undefined

 • Submit the application package to the designated email or mailing address.

-• Information sessions were held to assist applicants, highlighting the significance of staying informed on procedures.
+• Information sessions were held to guide applicants on the application process.

 ESDC — Women in the Skilled Trades Initiative